What you get

 localhost such as ngrok.

-Since the application is loaded inside an iframe it is critical that the initial OAuth request redirect escapes the iframe to make the requests.
+Since the application is loaded inside an iframe, it is critical that the initial OAuth redirect to Shopify occurs at the parent level, escaped from the iframe.
 Shopify returns the